dmbarbour/glas/docs/GlasApps.md

 Transactions may observe time and abort if time isn't right.
 In context of a transaction loop, this can be leveraged to model timeouts or waiting on the clock.
 To support incremental computing, we add a variant API:

 * `sys.time.now()` - Returns a TimeStamp representing a best estimate of current time as a number of 100 nanosecond intervals since Jan 1, 1601 UTC (aka Windows NT time format, albeit not limited to 64 bits).
 Multiple queries to the clock should return the same value within a transaction.
 A runtime may adjust for estimated time of commit.
-* `sys.time.check(TimeStamp)` - Observes `sys.time.now() >= TimeStamp`.
-Use of 'check' should be preferred in context of incremental computing or reactivity because it makes it very easy for the runtime to set precise trigger events on the clock, and can also avoid read-write conflicts.
-It is feasible to compute the transaction slightly ahead of time and have it ready to commit at the indicated time.
+* `sys.time.after(TimeStamp)` - Observes `sys.time.now() >= TimeStamp`.
+This is more convenient for incremental computing and reactivity, allowing the runtime to schedule waiting on the clock.

-In context of RPC, each process may have its own local estimate of current time, but ideally we'd use something like NTP or PTP to gradually synchronize clocks.
+* `sys.time.clock` (tentative) - an implicit parameter to select between clocks.

-This API does not cover one common conventional use case for time APIs: profiling.
-Profiling is instead handled as a form of runtime reflection in context of transactions.
+In this API, all calls to `sys.time.now()` within a given transaction will return the same value.
+Thus, this API is completely useless for profiling.
+Profiling is instead handled via annotations and accessed via reflection APIs.

 ## Debugging